 What are the insurance plans of PSMBFI?

-What happens to one’s membership when the PNP personnel retires from the service?
+What happens to the membership of uniformed personnel when they retire from service?

-Upon retirement from the service, the PSMBFI member has two options:
+Upon retirement, the uniformed PSMBFI member will have two options:

 It is recommended that the retiree continue his PSMBFI membership to maintain his insurance protection.
 Also, the longer he is a member of PSMBFI, the higher his accumulated Equity Value becomes.

-For those retiring from the service and wants to continue their PSMBFI membership, they may get in touch with the Insurance Department at (02) 725-4725, or the Regional Extension Officers (REO).
+For those retiring from the service and want to continue their PSMBFI membership, they may get in touch with the Insurance Department at (02) 725-4725, or the Regional Extension Officers (REO).

 How can one become a member of PSMBFI and when will his membership take effect?